DarynaP/dez-project-earthquakes/README.md

 3. Use `terraform plan` to match previews local changes against a remote state.
 4. Apply changes to the cloud with `terraform apply` command, you will need to write `yes` to confirm that you want to proceed with this task.

->
-If you would like to remove your stack from the Cloud, use the `terraform destroy` command.
+> To remove your stack from the Cloud, use the `terraform destroy` command.